 - Shake container until fully combined

-- Store in container for up to three months
+- Store in a container for up to three months

-Have trying out things using my template.
+Experiment using my template: 1 to 1 (salt to seasonings by volume).
 You really can’t go wrong.
 The idea is to try things and see what you like.
 My tastes have changed over time.
-And, for brisket, I like to apply the rub and let refrigerate at least 12 hours.
-This lets the salt work its magic and impart some flavors on the bark.
+And, for brisket, I like to apply the rub and let refrigerate for at least 12 hours.
+This lets the salt work its magic and impart some flavors to the bark.
 Enjoy!